landindonner/ELK_Stack_Project/README.md

   tasks:
 ```

-The next section of the playbook is a system requirement for running the ELK container.
+The next additional module of the playbook is a system requirement for running the ELK container.
 More info [at the `elk-docker` documentation](https://elk-docker.readthedocs.io/#prerequisites).
 Memory must be increased as follows:

 ```yml
 - name: Use more memory